Council started the Agribusiness and Agritourism Review to look at how it can best support and grow local agribusiness and agritourism in the County.

 Sept.
 13, 2022: Council gave second reading on the amended Bylaw 1597/22.

 Oct.
-6, 2022: Sturgeon County will hold another public hearing, allowing the community to provide feedback.
+6, 2022: Sturgeon County held a second public hearing, allowing the community to provide feedback.
 View video of the public hearing and read written submissions.

 Nov.
 15, 2022: Council gave third and final reading of Bylaw 1597/22.